 Kidney transplant recipient selection is critical for successful results.
 After a thorough evaluation, selective candidacy is determined based on medical and psychosocial factors.
-Kidney transplant may be contraindicated in individuals who are morbidly obese or continue to smoke despite smoking cessation interventions.
-Patients with cardiovascular disease or diabetes are considered high risk and require close evaluation.
+A kidney transplant may be contraindicated in individuals who are morbidly obese or continue to smoke despite smoking cessation interventions.
+Patients with cardiovascular disease or diabetes are considered high-risk and require close evaluation.
 Other factors that affect the patient's likelihood of transplant selection include a history of malignancy, infection, HIV, or hepatitis B/C. Histories of noncompliance and substance abuse are also contraindicating selection factors.

 Immunosuppressive therapy is critical to prevent rejection of the transplanted kidney.
 Since transplant recipients must take immunosuppressants for the rest of their lives, the side effects of many immunosuppressant drugs increase the risk of toxicity (refer to the Picmonic on "Cyclosporine (Sandimmune) Mechanism" and "Cyclosporine (Sandimmune) Side Effects").
 Examples of immunosuppressants include tacrolimus (Prograf), corticosteroids (prednisone, methylprednisolone), mycophenolate mofetil (CellCept), and sirolimus (Rapmune).
 The doses of immunosuppressive drugs are decreased over time.